nzkks/reactjs-reduxtoolkit-ts-mui-habit-app/README.md

 # Habit Tracker

-- Habits can be added with a frequency pattern (hourly, daily, weekly, fortnightly and monthly) selected
+- Habits can be added with a frequency pattern (daily, weekly, fortnightly and monthly) selected
 - The added habits will be shown as a list
 - Each habit will show the details along with the 'Mark as Complete' button and 'Delete' button.
-Alsp it shows the current streak as a progess bar
+Also it shows the current streak as a progess bar
 - At the bottom of the page, there will be Habit Statistics that shows total habits, habits completed today and longest streak

 ### Tech used